MahindaMK/A-toolset-for-unsupervised-assessment-of-learning-outcomes/README.md

 # A toolset for unsupervised assessment of learning outcomes

-Mahinda Mailagaha Kumbure, Jan Stoklasa, Pasi Luukka, Anssi Tarkiainen, Ari Jantunen [Business School, LUT University, Finland]._
+Mahinda Mailagaha Kumbure, Jan Stoklasa, Pasi Luukka, Anssi Tarkiainen, Ari Jantunen (Business School, LUT University, Finland)

 ## Overview
+The MATLAB code and the data are presented in the paper "A toolset for unsupervised assessment of learning outcomes" submitted to Software Impacts journal.
-This MATLAB code and the data are associated with the paper: "Kumbure, M. M., Tarkiainen, A., Stoklasa, J., Luukka, P., and Jantunen, A. (2023) _Causal maps in the analysis and unsupervised assessment of the development of expert knowledge: quantification of the learning effects for knowledge management purposes_ in the Expert Systems with Applications journal."
-Details on the code and tools implemented are presented in the paper "A toolset for unsupervised assessment of learning outcomes" submitted to Software Impacts journal.
+The code and data are associated with the paper: "Kumbure, M. M., Tarkiainen, A., Stoklasa, J., Luukka, P., and Jantunen, A. (2023) [_Causal maps in the analysis and unsupervised assessment of the development of expert knowledge: quantification of the learning effects for knowledge management purposes_](https://doi.org/10.1016/j.eswa.2023.121232) in the Expert Systems with Applications journal."

 Detailed descriptions of each method and analysis can be found in the paper.
 All calculations in the analysis are based on MATLAB and Excel (writing & reading files, specifically).

 ## Data
 The foloder **Maps-data** in the "data" contains the dataset used in study.
-It includes 71 maps data (in the beginning [71] and at the end [71]) in the form of adjacency matrices collected from cognitive maps over 16 groups.
+It includes 71 maps data (in the beginning (71) and at the end (71)) in the form of adjacency matrices collected from cognitive maps over 16 groups.
 In each group, the number of students varies from 3 to 5.
 Each adjacency matrices representing the cognitive maps is in the size of 41x41.

 ## Distance ratio-based assessment
 This analysis is based on the  calculation of the distance ratios (DRs) from the individual-level maps (from those within the group) to the group-level maps considering the whole data sample.
 This analysis can be found in the folder **DR_individuals_group.** In that folder, there two separate sub-folders, one for the beginning maps (**DR beginning maps**) and the other for the end maps (**DR end maps**).
 In each case, we need to find DRs for each group, in fact you will see Matlab files for each group.
 Included MATLAB files: